Sabzazar: Sectarian issues

-In April 2017, the neighborhood witnessed a sectarian killing, when Mr Ashfaq Ahmad, an Ahmadi Muslim doctor, was killed in a drive-by shooting, when on his way to offer Friday prayers with his grandson.
+In April 2017, the neighborhood witnessed a sectarian killing, when Ashfaq Ahmad, an Ahmadi doctor, was killed in a drive-by shooting, on his way to offer Friday prayers with his grandson.
 When his car slowed down, a person approached him on his bike and shot him.
-In Pakistan, the Ahmadis have been defined as heretics and non-Muslim and are subjected to attacks and often systematic discrimination and persecution.
+In Pakistan, Ahmadis have been defined as heretics and non-Muslim and have been subjected to attacks, discrimination and persecution.